hakuhodo-technologies/scope-rl/docs/ope_ops.rst

 We describe basic OPE methods for estimating the policy value `here <>`_.

-Cumulative Distributional and Risk Function Estimation
+Cumulative Distribution and Risk Function Estimation
 ----------

 In practical situation, we are sometimes more interested in risk functions such as conditional value at risk and quartile range rather than the expectation of the trajectory-wise reward.